Ok, I know what you’re thinking. What the hell is mouth taping?

 ♡ Apply your tape

 Ok, time to get your tape ready.
 The most important thing to remember here is that you can’t use just any old tape.
 Your lip tape should be porous & medical-grade…think surgical tape.
 Do not use duct tape as it can cause allergic reactions.
 You want to get a tape that’s breathable, flexible, latex-free, hypoallergenic, and sticks really well throughout the night ( even with oily skin ).
 Some we like are surgical tape (cut your own), this one or this one.

-Cut off a small strip of tape about the length of one or two postage stamps & place it in the center of your lips, over the top & bottom lips.
+Cut off a small nasal strip of tape about the length of one or two postage stamps & place it in the center of your lips, over the top & bottom lips.
 You don’t have to cover the entire surface of your lips, just the center portion in the middle.
 OR there are some mouth tapes, like Hostage tape that do cover your entire mouth.
 Do what you feel most comfortable with.

 Now, you’re good to go – all taped up and ready for bed.
 Fun.
 LOL.